Do you want your own version of IndiKit?

 Disaggregate by

-Disaggregate the data by wealth category, and by whether they adopted the promoted resilience-strengthening measures.
+Disaggregate the data by wealth, gender, and by whether they adopted any risk-reduction measures promoted by your intervention.

 Important Comments